moby/buildkit/docs/buildkitd.toml.md

 list of global settings followed by a series of sections for specific areas of daemon configuration.

-The file path is `/etc/buildkit/buildkitd.toml` for rootful mode, `~/.config/buildkit/buildkitd.toml` for rootless mode.
+The file path is:

+* `/etc/buildkit/buildkitd.toml` for rootful mode
+* `~/.config/buildkit/buildkitd.toml` for rootless mode

 ## EXAMPLE